gardehal/3d-printing/README.md

   - [Prusa Slicer](https://www.prusa3d.com/prusaslicer/) for translating 3D object to GCODE which the printer uses for printing.
   - [Prusa I3 MK3S+](https://www.prusa3d.com/original-prusa-i3-mk3/) for printing.
   - Knife for whittling down flattened first few layers of rounded object, brims, remove supports, and trim off small globs.
 Also useful to shave off test-strip which Prusa puts down to clear the nossle before each print.
+  - A small flat head screw driver for scraping off material without risking damaging it, poking holes where needed.
   - Needle-nosed plyers for grabbing small misprint parts and supports in tight spots.
   - Flashlight to better inspect parts of print sometimes blocked by light during print.